Foods that reduce stress levels are very much needed in today's stressful world. Stress is an unavoidable part of life.

-> Blueberries are stress relieving foods jam-packed with antioxidants and vitamin C, which are great stress busters.
+Blueberries are one of the foods that reduce stress levels, jam-packed with antioxidants and vitamin C, which are great stress busters.

-> They're low in calories and are also a good source of fibre, which can help relieve constipation, and that could be triggered during times of stress.
+They're low in calories and are also a good source of fibre, which can help relieve constipation, and that could be triggered during times of stress.

 Studies have shown that consuming flavonoid-rich foods like blueberries may protect you from depression and boost your mood.